mati-ume/customer-portal/README.md

-# Next Supa Shad Boilerplate 🌐
+# Next Supa Shad Template 🌐

-NextJS, Supabase, & ShadCN boilerplate to set-up your projects faster.
+A modern, opinionated template for rapid web development.

 ## About 🧑‍💻

+Are you a startup founder, developer, or hackathon participant looking to build a web app quickly?
+Want to skip the boilerplate and get right to building your app?

+This template is for you!

 This boilerplate helps you launch modern web apps faster with: